Convert TXT to SVG

 Scalable Vector Graphics

-XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
-Scales without quality loss.
+XML-based vector image format defined by the W3C for two-dimensional graphics with interactivity and animation support.
+Resolution-independent.

 Technical Specifications